fleathlushby/tt05_boolean_pseudo_random_generator/README.md

 - three instances of $GF(2^4)$ multipliers
 - one $GF(2^4)$ inverter and
 - one square scaler.
 The input and output strings of the PRNG are split into five and three shares, respectively.
-Our PRNG generates random values based on these five input parameters or variables.
+Our PRNG generates random values based on the five input bytes or variables.
 Instead of relying solely on a single seed or input, it takes several inputs thereby introducing more control over the randomness of the generated values.
 Thus, the multiple input bytes are used as seeds.
 These five random input bytes are generated externally from a randomness source.
 For example, factors like time, user-provided data, environmental conditions, and previous random values can be considered to produce a sequence of random numbers that are influenced by a combination of these inputs.
 This can result in a more tailored or context-aware randomness, which can be valuable in various applications such as simulations, games, cryptography, or data generation.
 The operation of the Boolean function based PRNG can be classified into three phases, namely, Affine transformation ($1^{st}$ phase), Finite field inversion ($2^{nd}$ phase) and Finite field multiplication and inverse linear mapping ($3^{rd}$ phase) as evident from the block diagram 'pseudorandomgenerator.png'.
 The working procedure of these phases are discussed in the following sections:

 **First phase- Affine transformation**
 In the first phase, three shares are processed by the linear input mapping and afterwards fed into a multiplier and a uniform reduction to two shares is fed into the square scaler.